 The City is working on a new Comprehensive Zoning By-law to replace the 4 existing Zoning By-laws.
 The new Comprehensive Zoning By-law will set out the permitted uses of land and the regulations for those uses (building setbacks, minimum lot area requirements, maximum lot coverage, minimum landscape requirements, minimum parking, etc.).
-The draft new Comprehensive Zoning By-law is available by clicking on the link below:
+The Comprehensive Zoning By-law draft is available online.

 A Zoning By-law is the primary tool that the City uses to regulate land use.
 The Zoning By-law establishes different categories of land use (zones), each having its own set of permitted uses and the regulations that apply to the zone (setbacks from property lines, maximum area of a property that can be built on, amount of required parking, etc.).
 There are two parts to a Zoning By-law.
 The first part is the mapping (schedules) that show where the various zones apply in the City.
 The second part is the text that contains all the various regulations.

 The City of Niagara Falls has four Zoning By-laws that apply to various areas of the City.
 Chippawa and the lands north of the Welland River are regulated by Zoning By-law No. 79-200.
 The portion of the City previously part of Willoughby Township is regulated by Zoning By-law No. 395 (1966).
 The former area of Crowland Township is regulated by Zoning By-law No. 1538 (1958) and the Humberstone area is regulated by Zoning By-law No. 70-69.